-If DOF Forest Health determines that the property qualifies for cost-share practices, in addition to the Management Notice, DOF will also send a Grant Agreement and Practice Requirements worksheet to be signed by the landowner and returned to DOF.
+Following the site assessment, in addition to the Management Notice, DOF Forest Health will also send a Grant Agreement and Practice Requirements worksheet to be signed by the landowner and returned to DOF.
 The Grant Agreement will specify the approved practices for cost-share reimbursement and the maximum allowable reimbursement.
 The Practice Requirements must be followed in order to qualify for reimbursement.